Life’s Meandering Path – A Secular Approach to Gautama Buddha’s Guide to Living by Karma Yeshe Rabgye (CreateSpace, 2014)

 Yoga went on to become tremendously popular in the West, but today it’s probably safe to say that for many in the West yoga is simply a kind of stretching exercise: a chilled out complement to zumba and body attack.
 As Christopher Titmuss has observed, ‘Yoga, yoga everywhere, but where are the yogis?’

 Sometimes I wonder whether Buddhism runs the same risk.
-Scholarly practitioners such as Stephen Bachelor have offered a secular vision of the dharma that is extremely compelling to many in the West, myself included.
+Scholarly practitioners such as Stephen Batchelor have offered a secular vision of the dharma that is extremely compelling to many in the West, myself included.
 However Stephen and many other prominent secular Buddhists speak and act from a strong foundation of traditional practice which, I suspect, gives them a tacit knowledge of the dharma that is impossible to gain without the years of traditional practice.

 It’s a bit like a Picasso line drawing.
 When one looks at his extraordinary single line drawing of a camel or his more famous dove of peace, they appear simple and free and somehow self-evident.
 That elegance and economy of line, however, draws upon a deep wellspring of classical, highly structured artistic education.